FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_5_conclusion.typ

 multi-tenancy is a compelling avenue.
 As conventional multi-tenancy based solely on namespaces may pose security concerns, investigating how `vcluster` can offer a secure multi-tenancy solution, ensuring users cannot access each other's virtual clusters or the host cluster, would be valuable.
-Assessing the potential vulnerabilities and limitations, such as the possibility of breaking out of the virtual control plane and accessing the host cluster, would further enhance our understanding of `vcluster`'s security architecture.